Operation Round Up assistance programs.

 The resulting funds raised from customers, which are often supplemented by donations from utility companies and local businesses, are put into a special account used to assist local individuals and nonprofit organizations across the country with crucial needs.
 Tens of thousands of individuals and non-profits benefit from the resource every year.
 Many of those who receive financial help are low income families with children, seniors, and someone just facing a short term crisis.

-In some cases, the charity run program also provides cash grants to community projects and local nonprofit organizations such as food shelves, volunteer fire departments and rural ambulance services.
+In some cases, the charity or foundation run program also provides cash grants to community projects and local nonprofit organizations such as food shelves, volunteer fire departments and rural ambulance services.
 In addition, assistance is also provided directly to individuals.
-Operation Round Up can help with paying for utility bills, rent, food, shelter, health care, clothing, heating bill, emergency services, education, job training, and charitable causes.
+Operation Round Up can help with paying for utility bills, rent, food, shelter, health care, clothing, heating bill, emergency services, education, job training, and charitable or foundation causes.
 Funds are never provided for any political purpose and donated money will not go towards paying the programs administrative costs.